org-tigris-jsapar/jsapar/docs/basics_schema.md

 The problem with delimited (CSV) data is that the value of a specific cell may also contain the delimiter character or even the line separator.
 In order to handle this scenario the JSaPar library is capable of handling quoted cells.

-The support for quoted quoted values is activated by default and the default quote character is the standard quote character(").
+The support for quoted quoted values is activated by default and the default quote character is the standard double quote character(").
 You can specify a different quote character with the `quotechar` attribute:
 ```xml
 ...